xpack-dev-tools/riscv-none-elf-gcc-xpack/.github/ISSUE_TEMPLATE.md

 ### Disclaimer

-The xPack GNU RISC-V Embedded GCC is only a binary distribution of the SiFive RISC-V GNU Embedded Toolchain, and does not intend to add new functionality, or to fix existing problems.
+The xPack GNU RISC-V Embedded GCC is only a binary distribution of the **SiFive RISC-V GNU Embedded Toolchain**, and does not intend to add new functionality, or to fix existing problems.

 If you have questions/suggestions related to the procedure used to build/publish the binary distribution, continue reading the next sections.